pedramnazari/simple-tile-based-game/README.md

 ## Map configuration

 Maps can be supplied either through the existing programmatic configuration classes or as standalone JSON files.
-Each JSON file must follow the structure below and be placed under `src/main/resources/maps` (for built-in maps) or in a directory referenced by the `simpletbg.maps.dir` system property for external maps.
+Each JSON file must follow the structure below and be placed under `src/main/resources/maps`.

 ```json
 {